 - Using the socket and ratchet, tension the arm and fit belt onto the idler pulley (don’t place fingers between pulley and belt – not fun)

 - Release the ratchet and check carefully that all belt ribs are sitting in all pulley grooves correctly.
 If not, release tension again and with free hand, push ribbed belt into its seat.

-Stretch fit generally aren’t very large belts and are fitted to smaller engines with fewer pulleys so you could say in that sense they are easier.
-The challenge with these belts is the lack of space (usually) and the nature of stretch belts means the engine needs to be cranked over by hand in order to fit the belt.
+Stretch fit generally isn’t very large belts and is fitted to smaller engines with fewer pulleys, so you could say, in that sense, they are easier.
+The challenge with these belts is the lack of space (usually), and the nature of stretch belts means the engine needs to be cranked over by hand in order to fit the belt.